-SCENARIO OUTLINES
+SCENARIO 1

-Scenario 1: Impact of Concussion on Continuing a Course
+Impact of Concussion on Continuing in a Course

-OVERVIEW: You are in the position of someone who recently received a concussion diagnosis after a skiing accident.
+You are in the position of someone who recently received a concussion diagnosis after a skiing accident.
 You are at the café with your friend Emma who had a similar concussive injury last year when you were in 1st year.
 You are in week 6 of a 14-week term in post-secondary education.
 Participate in a conversation about what might be the next best steps in these circumstances.

 - 1. Enter the scenario and click "Begin" on the overview. - 2.
-Complete the rest of the conversation with Emma as you see fit. - 3.
-Emma appears for a debrief of the scenario after the conversation is complete. - 4.
-Simulations done in a classroom setting will pause between scenarios for class debrief.
+Complete the rest of the conversation with Emma as you see fit. - 3 Emma appears for a debrief of the scenario after the conversation is complete.